-Heathrow's controversial third runway blocked by court ruling, in major win for climate campaigners
+Climate activists just blocked plans to expand Heathrow, one of the world's biggest airports

 The move was also hailed by Extinction Rebellion, whose frequent protests in London and around the world have become a notable feature of the growing climate movement.

-A Heathrow Airport spokesperson, however, said the issue identified by the court is "eminently fixable."

-"We will appeal to the Supreme Court on this one issue and are confident that we will be successful.
-In the meantime, we are ready to work with the Government to fix the issue that the court has raised," the spokesperson said in a statement.

-Nonetheless, legal experts said the decision could be replicated around the world, as governments battle tensions between economic agendas with concerns over man-made damage to the climate.
+And legal experts said the decision could be replicated around the world, as governments battle tensions between economic agendas with concerns over man-made damage to the climate.

 "The last year has seen a surge in litigation across the globe associated with the effects and risks of climate change," Mary Anne Roff, a partner at the London law firm Clyde & Company, said in remarks sent to CNN.